 From the Lincoln Park bridge on the South Pond, you will get a beautiful view of the Chicago buildings and their reflection on the water.

-How to get there: To get there, from DuSable Bridge you will have to do the following.
-Get bus number 151 in front of the Tribune Tower with direction to Devon/Clark for 18 stops.
+How to get there: From DuSable Bridge you will have to hop on bus number 151 (bus stop is located in front of the Tribune Tower) with direction to Devon/Clark for 18 stops.
 Get off at Stockton & Armitage stop.
-From there you will have to walk 2 minutes in the park to reach the bridge.
+From there you have to walk 2 minutes in the park to reach the bridge.

 The Honeycomb is a small pavilion within Lincoln Park.
 As its name suggests it is a small pavilion with its roof imitating a honeycomb.
 The pavilion was designed by the renowned Chicago Architectural Firm Studio Gang led by Jeanne Gang.
 It is frequently rented for weddings and different events.

 From this pavilion, you will also be able to get a nice view of the Chicago skyline.
-The view you will get will be slightly similar to the one of the bridge over the South Pond.
+The view you will get is slightly similar to the one from the bridge over the South Pond.
 However, the Honeycomb structure will give a nice touch to your photos.

 How to get there: Follow the directions to get to the previous location.
 Once you are on the South Pond bridge, cross it on its left-hand side you will find the Honeycomb pavilion.

-At the beginning of this beach, you will find the North Avenue Beach Pier from which you will get super pretty views of Chicago and Lake Michigan.
+At the beginning of this beach, you will find the North Avenue Beach Pier from where you will get super pretty views of Chicago and Lake Michigan.

 From this pier, you will also be able to enjoy some nice views of the Chicago skyline.
-Go early in the morning (before the attractions are open) to be able to enjoy the view without many people around you.
+Go early in the morning (before the attractions are open) to enjoy the view without many people around you.

 Another fantastic way to admire Chicago buildings is by doing a Chicago Architecture River Cruise.
 This is a 1.5h cruise along the Chicago River in which a guide will explain to you all the buildings that you see, their architectonic style, and very interesting information about how the city was rebuilt after the Great Chicago Fire.